z/xonotic-server-management-suite/README.md

     * Xonotic releases are available at [Xonotic.org](http://www.xonotic.org/download)
     * Instructions for git are [available in the Xonotic wiki](https://gitlab.com/xonotic/xonotic/wikis/Repository_Access)

-instructions for git are [available in the Xonotic wiki](https://gitlab.com/xonotic/xonotic/wikis/Repository_Access)

 Use the Dockerfiles in `docker/containers` for inspiration.

 ## Install